Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 Then, point your browser to [http://localhost:8080](http://localhost:8080) and see a welcome page with some demos running out of the box.

-## Docker Deployment
+## Docker-based Deployment

 ### Requirements:

-- JDK version 17
+- JDK (Java Development Kit) v17 or newer
 - Docker

 ### Build the Image